Audience: Loan Servicer or Collector, Upper Management, Loan Servicing/Collections Managers, Administrator, Compliance

 What is a Charge-Off?

-The purpose of a charge-off is to designate a portion of a loan principal balance or earned but uncollected fees, interest, or escrow as uncollectible.
-A charge-off completes two tasks: first, it will move loan notes off your books; second, it will help you account for your losses and uncollected revenue.
+The purpose of a charge-off is to designate a portion of a loan 'uncollectable.'
+This can include the principal balance, fees, interest, or escrow.
+A charge off helps lenders do two things: move loans off their books and account for their losses and uncollected revenue.